luanleonardo/facility-assignment-api/README.md

 The main objective is to efficiently assign client demands, which arrive in real-time and stochastically, to logistic facilities.
 This is done by minimizing the total proximity (or total travel distance, or total travel time) between the facilities and the clients, while respecting possible minimum or maximum demand constraints and exclusive service areas of each logistic facility.

-The REST API, developed with FastAPI, provides endpoints to solve the problem in two phases:
+The REST API, developed with [FastAPI](https://github.com/tiangolo/fastapi), provides endpoints to solve the problem in two phases:

 **Planning Phase:** `POST v1/solve-assignment`

 Using historical client demand data, the endpoint solves the problem of assigning clients to logistic facilities, respecting possible demand constraints and exclusive service areas, all while minimizing the objective function.
 From this assignment, the service areas of each logistic facility are constructed.

 The assignment problem was modeled in two ways: as a minimum cost flow problem and using mixed-integer linear programming (MILP).
-For the minimum cost flow modeling, I used OR-Tools with its solver based on the push-relabel algorithm.
-For MILP modeling, I turned to Pyomo and the HiGHS solver, known for its high performance.
-In defining the service areas, I used a convex hull algorithm that I developed and is available for use on PyPI under the name [uhull](https://github.com/luanleonardo/uhull).
+For the minimum cost flow modeling, I used [OR-Tools](https://developers.google.com/optimization/flow/assignment_min_cost_flow) with its solver based on the push-relabel algorithm.
+For MILP modeling, I turned to Pyomo and the [HiGHS](https://github.com/ERGO-Code/HiGHS) solver, known for its high performance.
+In defining the service areas, I used a concave hull algorithm that I developed and is available for use on PyPI under the name [uhull](https://github.com/luanleonardo/uhull).

 Assignment problem models: